FabioPINO/science-docs/_posts/2019-11-01-relations.md

 # Relations

-When I first learned the definition of a relation: *Relation is a subset of the Cartesian product XxX.* my reaction was: really?
+When I first learned the definition of a relation: *Relation is a subset of the Cartesian product $X \times X$.* my reaction was: really?
 That's it?
-That's enough to define a relation!?
+That's enough to define a relation?

 Knowing intuitively what relations are, I thought that the mathematical definition has to be super complex since it needs to allow for all sorts of weird relations you can think of.
 But then I started to think about it...
 And I realised that it's like saying: all numbers are interesting.
-Every subset from XxX has been selected as a subset due to some reason.
+Every subset from $X \times X$ has been selected as a subset due to some reason.
 That reason is this particular relation.

 Indeed, this definition allows for all sorts of weird relations you can think of.
 Also those you won't ever think of!
 It accounts for all possible relations.
 I think that's the hidden beauty of that definition. :-)